Wavesonics/SymSpellKt/README.md

 The performance of the Kotlin implementation VS the Java implementation is about the same.
 Kotlin might be slightly better after a few optimizations I applied.

+### Broken Tests

+Many of the tests ported over from the Java version are currently failing.
+These tests are marked with `@Ignore("Original Test, get working")` This needs to be sorted out, figure out why they're failing, is it the test?
+Or is it the SymSpell code it's self that needs fixing?

 ## SymSpell v6.6 (Bigrams)